splunk/observability-workshop/docs/module6/hotrod.md

     service/hotrod created
     ```

-To ensure the Hotrod application is running:
+To ensure the Hot R.O.D. application is running:

 === "Input"
     ```bash